mjo22/cryojax/README.md

 instrument = cs.Instrument(optics=optics, detector=detector)
 ```

-Here, the `Detector` is simply modeled by gaussian white noise.
+Here, the `GaussianDetector` is simply modeled by gaussian white noise.
 The `CTF` has all parameters used in CTFFIND4, which take their default values if not
 explicitly configured here.
 Finally, we can instantiate the `ImagePipeline`.

 ```python